AI4Finance-Foundation/FinGPT/README.md

 # ChatGPT for FinTech

+The NLP data is put in the FinNLP repo: https://github.com/AI4Finance-Foundation/FinNLP

 ## ChatGPT at AI4Finance

   + [YouTube video] [I Built a Trading Bot with ChatGPT](https://www.youtube.com/watch?v=fhBw3j_O9LE) combining ChatGPT and FinRL.